Web Service (WS) Security with SOAP Example

 <xs:attribute name="Id" type="xs:ID"/>

 When the SOAP Message is actually passed between the clients and the server, the part of the message which contains the user credentials could look like the one shown above.
-The wsse element name is a special element named defined for SOAP and means that it contains security based information.
+The wsse element name is a special element name defined for SOAP and means that it contains security-based information.

 How to build secure web services

-Now let’s look at SOAP web service security example.
+Now let us look at a SOAP web service security example.
 We will build a web service security upon the example demonstrated earlier in the SOAP chapter and will add a security layer to it.

 In our example, we are going to create a simple web service, which will be used to return a string to the application which calls the web service.
-But this time, around, when the web service is invoked, the credentials need to be supplied to the calling service.
-Let’s follow the below steps to create our SOAP web service and add the security definition to it.
+But this time, when the web service is invoked, the credentials need to be supplied to the calling service.
+Let us follow the below steps to create our SOAP web service and add the security definition to it.

 Step 1) The first step is to create an empty Asp.Net Web application.
 From Visual Studio 2013, click on the menu option File->New project.